James Kasper

 James Kasper (born May 17, 1945) is an American politician.
 He is a member of the North Dakota House of Representatives from the 46th District, serving since 2000.
 He is a member of the Republican Party.

 In February 2019, Kasper praised Bismarck mayor Steve Bakken as "sort of a redneck" in a debate on the House floor, which Bakken took "as a badge of honor."

+In May, 2025, Kasper suffered a brain bleed; he was transported to a hospital in Bismark, SD, but returned to Fargo during the closing of the legislative session.